New Participant Information

 - Being invested, vulnerable, and open to learning a new and creative way of teaching.

-- Coming as a professional to work together with your team in creating lesson plans.
+- Come together as professionals to work with your team to create lesson plans.

 Compensation